okohll/abdocs/content/docs/views/creating-a-view.md

 Within a tile, the view can be added to a menu by editing the view name.
 Simply prefix the view name with a menu name and a dash.
 So for example, naming a view `contacts - all contacts` will create a 'contacts' menu containing the view 'all contacts' visible to users.

-Entering a view _Purpose_ in the space underneath the name will provide help text for the view.
+Entering a view _Help_ in the space underneath the name will provide help text for the view.
 This will be displayed in the menu underneath the view name.
 Here's a screenshot of a sample menu, each with purpose completed.

 ![menu](/menu.png)